 Regional Environmental Task Force

 Many types of solid waste require a variety of facilities for disposal.
-Our ONLINE RECYCLING MAP shows the locations and contacts for all recycling centers, household hazardous waste facilities, and landfills in the CAPCOG Region.
-Simply click on the placemark of your choice to view the contact information for that location.
+The RETF's Google-powered interactive online recycler map shows the locations and contacts for all recycling centers, household hazardous waste facilities and landfills in the Capital Area Council of Government's 10-county region.
+Simply select the placemark of your choice to view the contact information for that location.

 The RETF conducts three training classes per year in basic and intermediate environmental law enforcement.
 Certified instructors from various agencies, including the City of Austin and the Travis County Attorney's Office.
 In addition to discussing the growing problem of illegal dumping and other environmental crimes, instructors address civil versus criminal prosecution, unauthorized discharges, solid waste and nuisance violations, search or administrative warrants and outdoor burning.

 Classes provide continuing education credit for TCLEOSE, Code Enforcement, Sanitarians, and OSSF inspectors.
 Though largely for RETF member agencies, sessions are open to the public as space allows.
 Check back for future training dates, including easy online sign-up.

 The task force also publishes a free Environmental Law Enforcement Guide, a handy resource on selected laws, definitions and tips related to illegal dumping, water pollution, outdoor burning and more.